dhaitz/data-science-links/README.md

 How internal self-awareness, external self-awareness, and personal accountability can improve team dynamics.
 * [How to Develop the Five Soft Skills That Will Make You a Great Analyst](https://mode.com/blog/how-to-develop-the-five-soft-skills-that-will-make-you-a-great-analyst) - 5 points with advice on self-evaluation and improvement.
 * [How to Work With Stakeholders as a Data Scientist](https://towardsdatascience.com/how-to-work-with-stakeholders-as-a-data-scientist-13a1769c8152) - On communication, expectation management and other important topics when working with stakeholders.
+* [How I increased my impact as a data scientist with one question](https://towardsdatascience.com/how-i-increased-my-impact-as-a-data-scientist-with-one-question-d0417a1b10cb) - Ask stakeholders: “Imagine we’ve done all the hard work and developed a perfect solution.
+What will you do with it?”

 ## Presentation Skills